AtomicYakuza/AuroraTracker/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.
-All code **must include comments** for a pull request to be reviewed and accepted.
+All code **must include detailed comments** for a pull request to be reviewed and accepted.

 ## 🌟 Acknowledgments
 - NOAA for providing aurora forecast data.